audy/Grape/readme.md

 aka: Why am I still using BLAST?
 aaka: Why is the computer lab so hot?

+## Requirements:

+1. Ruby 1.8.7
+2. megablast 2.2.25 (downloaded automagically)
+3. A room full of idle iMacs

 ## Grapes, how do they work?

 Grape only requires your clients (workers) to have bash and an SSH server running.
 Grape installs megablast on clients, syncs database with clients and streams query sequences to clients while they stream results back.
 This whole process is error-prone and there are currently is no fault tolerance implemented.

-## Requirements:

-1. Ruby 1.8.7
-2. megablast 2.2.25 (downloaded automagically)
-3. A room full of idle iMacs

-## Okay great but how do I use this thing?

-Well, like this:
+Invoke thusly,

 	ruby grape.rb clients.txt